jcaip/jcaip.github.io/_posts/2020-03-20-Startup-Equity-TLDR.md

 You still need to exercise your options for a dollar so you're looking at a (20-1)(10000) = 190000 net profit.

-It's interesting to note that in Scenario B the company sold for 6x than in Company A, yet your recieve 19x the net profit in Scenario B, largely due to the existing financing/cap structure.
+It's interesting to note that in Scenario B the company sold for 6x than in Company A, yet you recieve 19x the profit in Scenario B, largely due to the existing financing/cap structure.
 Long term vs short term capital gains tax could make this difference more pronounced.

 Hope you found this helpful.
 If it helps you can find a analysis of SF SWE offer data [here](/Who-gets-paid-what-in-VC-wonderland).